maher14879/music_project/readme.md

 ## Model
 The current approach involves building two separate models:
-1. A model to predict chords
+1. A model to predict chords using sigmoud
-2. A model to predict notes
+2. A model to predict notes using soft max